La Sportiva Akyra - Women's Review

 This is a heavy shoe.
 With so many stability and protective elements built it, it feels far from lightweight on foot.
 For those seeking a stable shoe for long distances, this is a great choice, despite the 11.6 ounce weight (for one size 8.5).

-We've run in this shoe for almost 500 miles, and they still look good.
+We've run in this shoe for almost 1000 miles and they are still going after two years of use!
 The outsole or midsole still hasn't broken down, and we've been using them on super sharp, rocky trails in good and bad weather.
 The price tag is about the middle of the road, and we'd say that, yes, these are of value.
 If weight isn't a big deal for you and you seek a protective, rigid trail shoe with a wider fit, you'll definitely see the value in these.

 — Amber King